Welcome to the OHP website

 Oklahoma Highway Patrol Chief

-He is a 1986 honor graduate of the Oklahoma Highway Patrol's 42nd Academy.
+He is a 1986 honor graduate of the Oklahoma Highway Patrol’s 42nd Academy.
 He began as a field Trooper assigned to Troop A (Logan County) and has risen through the ranks serving at every level within the Oklahoma Highway Patrol.
-His distinguished 28 year career with the Oklahoma Highway Patrol has been hallmarked by stellar leadership at every level within the organization.
-Adams also attended the 204th Session of the FBI National Academy in 2001.
+His distinguished 31 year career with the Oklahoma Highway Patrol has been hallmarked by stellar leadership at every level within the organization.
+Adams also attended the 204th Session of the FBI National Academy in 2001 and graduate for the FBI National Executive Institute in 2016.
 He is credited with a major role in the establishment of the Oklahoma Highway Patrol’s Criminal Interdiction program, along with modernizing the statewide DPS facility and information technology infrastructure.
-Adams was one of the first responders to the 1995 Oklahoma City bombing and has commanded operations during many of Oklahoma’s natural disasters.
+Adams was one of the first responders to the 1995 Oklahoma City bombing and has commanded operations during many of Oklahoma’s natural disasters and manhunts.
+In 2015, Chief Adams was inducted into the Elk City Oklahoma Leadership Hall of Fame.

 Notably, US Army Major General (Retired) Ricky Adams is a combat veteran who recently retired after 35 years of Army service.
-In previous assignments, he served as the Deputy Commanding General National Guard, US Army Training and Doctrine Command (TRADOC) Fort Eustis, Virginia, Assistant Adjutant General-Army, Oklahoma National Guard, Deputy Commanding General- Army National Guard, Field Artillery Center, Fort Sill, Director, Police Reform Directorate, Kabul, Afghanistan, Deputy Assistant Commandant, United States Army Field Artillery School and Commander of the 45th Field Artillery Brigade and 171st Field Artillery Battalion MLRS.
-He has received the Army Distinguished Service Medal, Legion of Merit twice and the Bronze Star Medals to name a few and was inducted into the Oklahoma National Guard’s Officer Candidate School (OCS) Hall of Fame in 2014.
+In previous assignments, he served as the Deputy Commanding General National Guard, US Army Training and Doctrine Command (TRADOC) Fort Eustis, Virginia, Assistant Adjutant General-Army, Oklahoma National Guard, Deputy Commanding General- Army National Guard, Field Artillery Center, Fort Sill, Director, Police Reform Directorate, Kabul, Afghanistan, Deputy Assistant Commandant, United States Army Field Artillery School, Fort Sill and Commander of the 45th Field Artillery Brigade, Enid, Oklahoma and 171st Field Artillery Battalion MLRS, Altus, Oklahoma.
+He has received the Army Distinguished Service Medal, Legion of Merit (2) and the Bronze Star Medals to name a few.
+He was inducted into the Oklahoma National Guard’s Officer Candidate School (OCS) Hall of Fame in 2014.